 - Remove lid and pour beans into a colander/strainer.
 Rinse with cold water.
 Set aside.

-- Add brown sugar and beans and stir to combine.
+- Add brown sugar, water and beans and stir to combine.